Placing the Artwork

 - en route to No.3 Blenheim Rd where they lived from 1888, where Yeats wrote The Lake Isle of Innisfree & where the Irish Literary Society was founded (still a major literary organisation in London’s cultural life)

-- within sight of the former Bedford Park Club building on The Avenue, (now reborn as the London Buddhist Vihara) where Yeats’s father debated the issues of the day with Bedford Park neighbours, & where local amateur dramatics inspired Yeats’s own symbolist drama, leading to the world-renowned Abbey Theatre & the Celtic Revival
+- within sight of the former Bedford Park Club building on The Avenue, where Yeats’s father debated the issues of the day with Bedford Park neighbours, where WB attended lectures, & where local amateur dramatics inspired Yeats’s own symbolist drama, leading to the world-renowned Abbey Theatre & the Celtic Revival (The building has found a new life since 1994 as the London Buddhist Vihara)

-- close to Bedford Park’s Arts&Crafts pub, The Tabard, named for the inn in Chaucer’s Canterbury Tales & to the site of the former Bedford Park Community Stores & Bedford Park School of Art & Craft attended by WB’s brother Jack & sisters Elizabeth & Susan
+- close to Bedford Park’s Arts&Crafts pub, The Tabard, named for the inn in Chaucer’s Canterbury Tales & to the site of the former Bedford Park Community Stores & Bedford Park School of Art & Craft attended by WB’s brother Jack & sisters Elizabeth & Susan; the Art School’s location now houses performing arts school, ArtsEd

 - & facing Acton Green, the local ‘village green’ where the Yeatses enjoyed fairs & circuses & from which John Butler Yeats’s fellow painters painted views of this unusual garden suburb.